Zzhiwei/Personal-Website/README.md

 # Personal Website

 This is the source code for a simple personal website for myself, written with react and styled with vanilla CSS.
 It was also designed with Figma.
+When i built this i had no knowledge of accessibility, so everything is done with divs.

 # Link